rysonw/wgups-routing-simulator/README.md

    - Compute travel time using TRUCK_SPEED (18 mph).
    - Update package status, truck mileage, and times.
 Support partial-leg snapshots.
 5. When a truck finishes, return it to HUB and add return miles.

-## Common issues & fixes
-- Packages 39 and 40 not delivered:
-  - Ensure they are assigned to a truck that departs early enough (commonly `t1_ids`).
-Example fix: include `39, 40` in `t1_ids` in `simulate_truck_deliveries`.
-- High total mileage:
-  - Check package groupings across trucks — grouping geographically reduces cross-routing.
-  - Improve nearest-neighbor by prioritizing deadlines or clustering (see `_find_nearest_delivery`).
-  - Verify return-to-hub miles are added exactly once per finished truck.
-- Snapshot/partial-leg behavior:
-  - Partial-leg logic in `simulate_truck_deliveries` adds only the fraction of miles up to the snapshot.
-Confirm snapshot comparison uses datetimes consistently.

-## Debugging tips
-- Add short debug prints where miles are added to verify per-leg accumulation:
-  - Print truck id, from -> to, leg miles, running total.
-- Validate distance lookups:
-  - Confirm `address_index[street]` returns the expected index for every package address string used.
-- Confirm 10:20 rule:
-  - The code should compare `end_time` against `datetime(2020,1,1,10,20,0)` and update package 9 only when `end_time > that datetime`.

 ## Notes
 - Nearest-neighbor is a heuristic: results depend strongly on initial package distribution among trucks.